Frequently Asked Questions

 What is an emotional affair?

 An emotional affair involves emotional intimacy, secrecy, and sexual chemistry with someone outside the primary relationship.
-Even without physical contact, it violates the emotional boundaries of the primary partnership, often diverting energy and affection away from the primary partner.
+Even without physical contact, it violates the emotional boundaries of the primary partnership, siphoning off energy and vulnerability.
+Review our checklist in Signs of an Emotional Affair.

 Is cheating a sign of narcissism?

 While not all cheaters are narcissists, individuals with high narcissistic traits may be more prone to infidelity.
-Narcissism involves a sense of entitlement, a constant need for external validation, and a lack of empathy—all traits that can make a person more likely to cross relational boundaries without considering their partner's pain.
+Narcissism involves a sense of entitlement, constant need for external validation, and lack of empathy—all traits that make a person more likely to cross relational boundaries.
+Explore the dynamics in Narcissism and Infidelity.

 How long does it take to heal from betrayal?

 Healing is not linear and varies greatly depending on the individuals and the circumstances.
-Psychologists often suggest it can take 1 to 2 years—or even longer—of dedicated effort from both partners to process the trauma and fully stabilize the relationship.
+Clinical research suggests it often takes 1 to 2 years—and sometimes longer—of dedicated effort from both partners to process the trauma and fully stabilize the relationship.
+Read more in Healing After Betrayal.

 What are the signs of cheating?